coderefinery/recipe-book-recorded/soups/Peasoup.md

 - Put peas in cold water for over night
 - Add the salt and boil the peas until ready
 - Eat the soup with raw chopped onion and mustard

+## Hints
+- You can also add some smoked pork meat to this soup